JotaMarti/allfunds-test/README.md

 ### **Testing**

-I have done some basic testing in the react app, one test only pass with the default mock data.
+I have done some basic testing in the react app.

 To use the test just navigate to the frontend folder and write: